SteffenBlake/pixxel-nvim/README.md

             "name": "netcoredbg",
             "request": "launch",
             "program": "Your.Project.Name.dll",
-            "cwd": "${workspaceFolder}/bin/Debug/net8.0/"
+            "cwd": "${workspaceFolder}/Your.Project.Name/bin/Debug/net8.0/"
         }
     ]

 }
 ```

-proj-loader is configured by to use the found project root (where your .csproj file is) as its relative cwd for the launch.json, so you very likely willl always want your `cwd` entry to be similiar to the one above.
+proj-loader is configured to use the found project root (where your .sln file is) as its relative cwd for the launch.json, so you very likely wwill always want your `cwd` entry to be similiar to the one above.

-- [ ] TODO: Add support for changing build configs with proj-loader via a User Command
+Note that nvim-dap supports multiple matching configs for the same build out of the box, and if multiple matches are found it will just prompt you with which one you want to use, allowing you to define multiple build configs in your `launch.json` file

 # List of major plugins included in this setup and a quick blurb about them, and relevant keybinds for them
 ## [nvim-dap](https://github.com/mfussenegger/nvim-dap) + [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)